 Are there pest control bait stations around the facility?

 Do you want / need 24 hour access to your storage unit.
 Might you need something from your storage unit at 10 p.m. or on a Sunday?

 Decide whether you need a climate controlled unit or not -- expect to pay 20% - 50% more for climate control.

 Decide what size unit you need.
 If you will need access to your stored items, you'll want to leave space to move around in your unit.
 For a large unit, consider leaving a center aisle down the middle of your unit.
 You can pack the unit solid if you will not need access to your possessions until you move out.

 Use this storage space calculator as a general guideline for determining how much space you need.

-Be sure everything you pack is clean and dry to prevent moths and mildew.
+Be sure everything you pack is clean and dry to prevent mildew.

 Number or label boxes for easy identification

 Use quality boxes and always pack them completely so they don’t collapse when stacked.

 To save money on all packaging materials, ask your moving company if it sells or even gives away used packing materials.